|

 Rabbi Bogage would be honored to co-officiate

-a ceremony that is true to your belief system and comfortable for
+to craft a ceremony that is true to your belief system and

 Rabbi

-wish to create a ceremony that honors two faiths.
-He can help you
+you wish to create a ceremony that honors two faiths.
+He can

-navigate this path in a way that will be meaningful and relevant,
+help you navigate this path in a way that will be meaningful

 Rabbi

-of backgrounds.
-He has officiated at countless weddings for both
+variety of backgrounds.
+He has officiated at countless weddings

 If

-with whom he works frequently.
-Their combined weddings are seamless
+minister with whom he works frequently.
+Their combined weddings

 If

-will co-officiate with a priest, minister or other clergy, Rabbi
+who will co-officiate with a priest, minister or other clergy,

 Frequently